How much are Super Bowl viewers projected to spend on food, parties? - NewsBreak

 ( KTXL ) — Football fans are projected to spend billions of dollars while watching the Philadelphia Eagles and the Kansas City Chiefs face off at Super Bowl LVII — and those are the ones who aren’t even attending the game.

-According to the National Retail Federation (NRF), total spending on food, drinks, apparel, decorations, and other purchases for Super Bowl Sunday celebrations is expected to reach $16.5 billion, or $85.36 for each of the 192.9 million adults planning to watch the game.
+According to the National Retail Federation , total spending on food, drinks, apparel, decorations, and other purchases for Super Bowl Sunday celebrations is expected to reach $16.5 billion, or $85.36 for each of the 192.9 million adults planning to watch the game.
+Michigan sportsbooks ready to double down with Super Bowl bets

 This year’s estimate is $1.9 billion more than it was in 2022, when total spending was estimated at 14.6 billion.
 But it’s still lower than just prior to the pandemic, when American viewers spent $17.2 billion in preparation for Super Bowl LIV in 2020.